 NYU Abu Dhabi is committed to the principles of joint shared governance (NYU Faculty Handbook, December 12, 2012) and has established a variety of representative bodies and institutional procedures for their implementation.
-NYUAD faculty members also serve on university-wide committee in New York.
+NYUAD faculty members also serve on university-wide committees in New York.

-The Provost of NYUAD and the Chair of the Faculty Council Steering Committee (FCSC) jointly chair the Faculty Council.
+The Provost of NYUAD and the Chair of the Faculty Council Steering Committee jointly chair the Faculty Council.

 The NYUAD Faculty Forum is a faculty-only venue to allow faculty to collectively explore ideas and concerns in a less formal setting than the Faculty Council.
 It meets four times each semester.
-Although the faculty can pass resolutions at the Faculty Forum to express its opinions and concerns, the Faculty Forum has no executive functions.
+Although the faculty can pass resolutions at the Faculty Forum to express its opinions and concerns, the Faculty Forum has no legislative functions.

 Attendance and participation at the Faculty Forum is open to all members of the faculty (T/TT, Contract, Affiliates, Visiting), Academic Librarians, and the Faculty Governance Administrator.
 Members of the Leadership, Senior Academic Administration, Associate Divisional Deans, and other representatives do not attend unless invited.